rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 ## Achieving Simplicity with TDD

+Secondly, Test-Driven Development is a great way to write simpler code.
 Simplicity is deceptively hard to achieve in programming, but it is also equally crucial to pursue.
 The definition of simplicity that I like best comes from the [agile manifesto][agile_manifesto_principles]:

 *‌Simplicity--the art of maximizing the amount of work not done--is essential.*

-Test-Driven Development is a great way to write simpler code.
-Why?
+But how does TDD achieve this magical thing?

 Firstly, it forces you to write the exact behaviour you need upfront.
 You should end up writing exactly the code you need, following the "[You Aren't Gonna Need It][yagni]" principle.
 An experienced TDDer aims to go from [red to green][tdd_mantra] as quickly as possible, and simplicity is a surefire way to do so.